Kawaeee/butt_or_bread/README.md

 |**Valid**|0.0132|0.9969|
 |**Test**|-|0.9968|

-* We already know that in order to benchmark our model performance, we can't just use `accuracy` and `validation_loss` value as the only acceptable metrics.
+* We already know that to benchmark our model performance, we can't just use `accuracy` and `validation_loss` value as the only acceptable metrics.

 #### You can download our model weight here: [v1.2](https://github.com/Kawaeee/butt_or_bread/releases/download/v1.3/buttbread_resnet152_3.h5)